craue/CraueGeoBundle/README.md

 }
 ```

 Now, backup your database!
+Don't blame anyone else for data loss if something goes wrong.
 Then import the fixture and remember to use the `--append` parameter.

 ```sh
 # in a shell